rkaushick-neu/dsa/README.md

-# Rish's Data Structures & Algorithm Notes & Practice
+# Rishabh's Data Structures & Algorithm Notes & Practice

 This repository is for practicing data structures & algorithms for the INFO 6205: Program Structures & Algorithms course.